Motes in the Serpent's Eye

 Half-dragons speak Draconic as well as the native language of their non-dragon parent.
 Most speak Common as well.
 Half-dragons are usually named by their non-dragon parent.
 Most are named in the tradition of the non-dragon parent’s race, although a few are named after their dragon parents, perhaps in an effort to establish stronger ties.
 Some half-dragons feel they have a lot to prove, just to show that their strange birth isn’t the only thing that defines them.
 Others simply wish to attract the attention of an absent dragon parent, to gain his approval or possibly make a claim on an inheritance.
 Most half-dragons have idle but comfortable lifestyles, but not all are able to tolerate this unfulfilling existence.

 Draconic Hide (+1): Half-dragons may appear mortal, but they partake of their dragon parent's hardiness.
 Their thick hide counts as + 2 Armor.

 Dragon's Presence (+1): Half-dragons, whether beautiful or hideous, are fascinating to mortals.
-They gain + 2 to Charisma.
+They gain the Charismatic edge.